wkolowski/Type-Theory-Wishlist/README.md

 The above examples of CIT subtyping are illustrative, but not illuminating.
 For the latter, we need to state the appropriate rules precisely.
 So far, the most basic rule for subtyping of sums was that adding constructors produces a supertype.
 Starting from there, the rules for CITs are:
 - If we add a new computation rule to a (computational) inductive type, we get a subtype.
 In the other words, if we remove a computation rule, we get a supertype.
 - If we add a new constructor (possibly with some computation rules) to an inductive type, we get a supertype.
-- A slightly more powerful version of the above rule is that if we remove a constructor and all computation rules that mention it from an inductive type, we get a subtype.
+- A slightly more powerful backwards version of the above rule is that if we remove a constructor and all computation rules that mention it from an inductive type, we get a subtype.

+Subtyping for Higher Inductive Types works basically the same as for ordinary inductives, i.e. adding a path constructor produces a supertype.
+Note, however, that coercions into HITs no longer need to be injective.
+For example, the sum `A + B` is a subtype of the pushout of `f : C -> A` and `g : C -> B`, but the coercion is surjective.

+There is nothing special going on with subtyping for Nominal Inductive Types, Inductive-Inductive Types and Inductive-Recursive Types.

 **Status: very speculative.**

 TODO:
 - What is the relationship between computational inductive types and record types with manifest fields.
 Are these two dual to each other?

-#### Subtyping for HITs, NITs, Induction-Induction and Induction-Recursion

-Subtyping for HITs works basically the same as for ordinary inductives, i.e. adding a path constructor produces a supertype.
-Note, however, that coercions into HITs no longer need to be injective.
-For example, the sum `A + B` is a subtype of the pushout of `f : C -> A` and `g : C -> B`, but the coercion is surjective.

-Nominal Inductive Types

-Induction-Induction

-Induction-Recursion
+- Make sure there's really nothing special with NITs, IIT and IRT.

 ### Co-inheritance for inductive types